-Lam was asked about comments made by Stanley Ng Chau-pei, the chairman of the pro-Beijing Hong Kong Federation of Trade Unions.
+Lam was asked about comments made by Stanley Ng Chau-pei, the president of the pro-Beijing Hong Kong Federation of Trade Unions.
 Ng called judges at the top court “sinners of society” for allowing the appeal of 13 land activists last Friday.

 “The decision by the Court of Final Appeal led some people to criticise judges or even make personal attacks, and I express my regret,” Lam said.
 “This is not the first time I have told everyone this, and this also has nothing to do with political stance.”

 Lam said that inappropriate comments concerning the courts – meaning derisive attacks on judges or the legal system – were “unacceptable.”

 “This causes major damage to our legal system and the spirit of the rule of law,” Lam added.

 Hong Kong’s top appeal court ruled last Friday in favour of 13 land activists seeking to reduce their sentences, and allowed them to walk free on the same day.